What Galileo does

 What the boss says: Colin Bird, chief executive

-- • An initial inferred resource estimate for the Star Zinc project, which indicated reasonable prospects of around 500,000 tonnes at 16% Zinc for 77,000 tonnes of metal
+- An initial inferred resource estimate for the Star Zinc project

-- • 34%-owned Glenover rare earths project is “well placed to benefit” as prices of the minerals are boosted by the standoff between China and the US.
+- Glenover rare earths project is “well placed to benefit” as prices of the minerals are boosted by the standoff between China and the US

-A small-scale mining permit at the Star Zinc project in Zambia, and begin mining in the second quarter next year.
+A small-scale mining permit at the Star Zinc project in Zambia might see mining begin in the second quarter next year.